Tommertom/altDevApp/README.md

 ## Todo
 Well, ideally, there would be a nice UI like Ionic's DevApp, but I am not sure if that can be done using webapp or a javaplugin.
 Something to figure out whenever the time is right.

+Tested under Android (I don't have xcode) and Samsung Tablet.

 ## Copyright
 Copyright: see LICENSE.md